-- NEW!
-Federal SBA Loans for Colorado Businesses: As of March 19, the US Small Business Administration (SBA) has administratively declared the State of Colorado as an economic disaster.
+- As of March 19, the US Small Business Administration (SBA) has administratively declared the State of Colorado as an economic disaster.
 Businesses should access the SBA's website to learn more about disaster loans, including the application process.

 - Resources for SBA Loan Process from the Boulder Small Business Development Center (SBDC):

 - In the application process it is critical to state how coronavirus directly impacted the business.
 Additional detail to guide your application:

 - For businesses with 500 or fewer employees